 Unstable internet connection?
 Try the following steps:

-If Proctorio shuts down and you have to regain access to your exam
+Proctorio has shut down due to a technical malfunction and you have to regain access to your exam?
+Don't panic.

 The corona measures have a major impact on our education system.
 Due to strict guidelines on hygiene and social distancing, it is currently impossible to organize exams on our campuses on a large scale.